donniebergh/TFT_ILI9163C/README.md

 A fast SPI driver for TFT that use Ilitek ILI9163C driver for Arduino's Teensy's and more...

+Version 10.0a (?)
+This fork contains fixes for the trash at the top of the display as well as the non-addressable pixels all around the screen.
+Changes were targeted at the "red" ILI9163c display.
+No major chnages just tweaks to the X and Y offsets etc. Note the db

 Current release: 0.9 (old! see below!)

 Version 1.0 it's one the corner!<br>